 - Flaky or scaly skin on your nipple

 - Crusty, oozing or hardened skin resembling eczema on the nipple, areola or both

 Signs and symptoms usually occur in one breast only.
 The disease typically starts in the nipple and may spread to the areola and other areas of the breast.

-The skin changes may come and go early on, or respond to topical treatment, making it appear as if your skin is healing.
-On average, women experience signs and symptoms for several months before getting a diagnosis.
+The skin changes may come and go early on or respond to topical treatment, making it appear as if your skin is healing.
+On average, signs and symptoms occur for several months before a diagnosis is made.

 When to see a doctor

 Be aware of any changes in your breasts.
 If you feel a lump in your breast, or if you experience itching or skin irritation that persists for more than a month, make an appointment with your doctor.

 If you're being treated for a skin injury on your breast and the condition doesn't go away with treatment, make a follow-up appointment with your doctor.

 Doctors don't know what causes Paget's disease of the breast.
 The most widely accepted theory is that the disease results from an underlying ductal breast cancer.
 The cancer cells from the original tumor then travel through milk ducts to the nipple and its surrounding skin.
 Another theory is that the disease can develop independently in the nipple.